JRJurman/define-prototype/README.md

 The script tag with a default export is also safe for browsers today, and doesn't currently cause unintended side-effects or errors today.

-###

 ## Open Questions

-### Templating API

-Most developers agree that something missing from Web Components today is a Templating API.
-Since this interface makes use of the existing Declarative Shadow DOM APIs, that we almost certainly would also want to take advantage of a Templating API, this shouldn't be blocking to those proposals.
-Any interfaces that we'd want to build for DSD should be able to slot in nicely here.

 ### Custom Element Registries